Collection Framework – The SortedSet Interface

 SortedSet Interface Example

-This example demonstrates the few API of SortedSet Interface using TreeSet implementation class.
+This example demonstrates some important methods of the SortedSet Interface using TreeSet implementation class.

 import java.util.Comparator;